 Acknowledgements: We thank the Department of Economics for providing generous financial support, Denieru Tatsu F&B Holdings (S) Pte.
 Ltd. for providing goodie bags, and Associate Professor Alberto Salvo for donating shopping vouchers.
 We also thank Committee members Shen Xiaoying (Coordinator), Daniel Lo, Edwin Chen, Chua Yeow Hwee and Chan Kok Hoe for their efforts in organizing the outing.

-This article was published in ECONews in August 2015
+First published in ECONews in March 2017